-This document presents several summary plots from the SUSY group, updated in October 2019.
+This document presents several summary plots from the SUSY group, updated in May 2020.

 Dark matter interpretations are generally covered by the Exotics search group in ATLAS.
 Summary plots, including interpretations of SUSY searches that constrain dark matter simplified models, can be found in Ref.
-[1].
+[1] or at [2].